ericfjosne/Dell-XPS-7390-Opencore/README.md

 - ACPI
   - Patch: Because we are currently using SSDT-XOSI, we need to add the [following patching](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#acpi)
 - DeviceProperties
   - Add: The GPU is supposed to be UHD 620, meaning that the AAPL,ig-platform-id _should_ be `00009B3E` according to the install guide.
 However, the [WhateverGreen FAQ](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#intel-uhd-graphics-610-655-coffee-lake-and-comet-lake-processors) recommends using the value `0900A53E` as AAPL,ig-platform-id (framebuffer = `0x3EA50009`).
 I went with WhateverGreen recommendation, but forced device-id with data `9B3E0000`.
+I reused all the patching configuration parameters [discovered by @sambow23](https://github.com/sambow23/Dell-XPS-13-7390-macOS#gpudisplay) (thanks for making this available by the way!)
 - Kernel
   - Emulate: since this is a comet lake CPU, I checked the hardware ID according to Windows.
 It is identified as `ACPI\GenuineIntel_-_Intel64_Family_6_Model_142`.
 On Linux, it returns 142.
 No need for spoofing any value.
 - NVRAM